saikat-1271/rabbitmq/README.md

 ###  Start server
 - npm install
+- start RabbitMQ service in localhost
 - npm run start:dev ( to run the server)
-- npm run start:worker ( to run the worker)
+- npm run start:worker ( to run the worker in a different terminal)